 Telc Castle / Slavonice

-A hike across fields brightened by poppies ends with a walk through the gates of Telc, a World Heritage Site.
-Another hike brings you through verdant forests where mushrooms grow (you may meet mushroom gatherers!) to Slavonice, with its evocative Renaissance main square.
+From 14th century Castle Rostejn, a Gothic apparition that seems to rise straight up from the rock outcrop, our hike across fields brightened by poppies ends with a walk through the gates of medieval Telc, a World Heritage Site with an exquisitely intact town square.
+Another hike brings us through verdant forests (you may encounter mushroom gatherers!) to Slavonice, where sgraffiti adorns the facades of its ancient buildings.

 Cesky Krumlov / Sumava / Rozmberk

-In Prague, the jewel of Bohemia, our walking tour leads you through the Old Town, where 600 years of glorious architecture is on display.
-Depart on Day 9 or extend your stay in this beautiful city.
+In Prague, the jewel of Bohemia, our walking tour leads through the Old Town, where 600 years of glorious architecture is on display, and into the ancient Jewish ghetto, with its haunting graveyard and Europe’s oldest active synagogue.
+Depart on Day 9, or extend your stay in this beautiful city.